dearhive/MashShare/readme.txt

 > MashShare can also be used in conjunction with other third-party share buttons vendor!
 >
 >
-> Free and paid Add-Ons available:
+> Free and paid Add-Ons available for:
 >
 > - More Social Share Buttons<br />
 > - YouTube Video Share Popup<br />